DK5983/MSDS498IndividualProject/README.md

    * Save the new rule and complete the same steps for the Slave Group ID

    ## Adding a Step
     Now that the cluster is up and running, the MapReduce step needs to be ran through the cluster.
-To provde the cluster with the necessary .txt and .py files the following should be done:
+To provide the cluster with the necessary .txt and .py files the following should be done:
    * Within your cluster, select the `Step` tab
    * Click on the `Add step` button
    * An window will pop up asking for specific information: